Globox1997/JobsAddon/README.md

 #### 2. Builder

 The builder can define "blocks" for placing blocks on the ground.
+Block tags can be used, put a # infront!

 ```json
 {